Quarantine Survival Guide: Staying Healthy to Prepare for Gastric Sleeve Surgery

 Schedule a Consultation

-Have questions about gastric sleeve surgery?
-Contact us for information about eligibility, costs, post and pre-op expectations and any other inquiries you may have.
+If you have further questions about how to prepare for gastric sleeve surgery, eligibility, costs, post, and pre-op expectations, contact our office at (337) 364-0809.
 Stay safe and stay healthy!
 We’re all in this together.